k4j8/outlook-move-to-thread/README.md

 Import files by selecting "File" then "Import File...".
 Import `ListThread.bas` and `ListThreadFolders.frm`. `ListThreadFolders.frx` must be in the same directory as `ListThreadFolders.frm` when it is imported.

 ## Usage
 Run `LoadUserForm` in `ListThread.bas` to start the macro.
 It is recommended to create a toolbar shortcut button to this subroutine.
+Please note that folder names with non-ASCII characters such as slashes are not permitted.

 ## Contributing
 Pull requests, issues, and feature suggestions are welcome.
 All code in pull requests must be tested in Outlook and exported directly from the program to ensure import compatibility.